shubham8324/my-learning-code/command/ap.md

-Command Reference: Linux 🐧, AIX 💻, and Windows 🪟
+# Command Reference: Linux, AIX, Windows
-Welcome to a comprehensive cheat sheet covering commands for Linux, AIX, and Windows operating systems.
-Each OS section contains 5 skill levels, starting from Basic ⚡ to Should Know 📘, with 20 commands each.
-Commands include descriptions, terminal-style output examples, and useful tips.

-Table of Contents
-Linux 🐧

-Basic ⚡

-Intermediate 🔧

-Advanced 🚀

-Expert 🏆

-Should Know 📘

-AIX 💻

-Basic ⚡

-Intermediate 🔧

-Advanced 🚀

-Expert 🏆

-Should Know 📘

-Windows 🪟

-Basic ⚡

-Intermediate 🔧

-Advanced 🚀

-Expert 🏆

-Should Know 📘
+This file contains commands for **Linux, AIX, and Windows**, organized by skill levels: **Basic, Intermediate, Advanced, Expert, Should Know**.
+Each OS section and skill level is **collapsible** for GitHub-friendly viewing.

+---

 Linux 🐧
 <details> <summary>⚡ Basic Commands (20)</summary>